lammps/lammps/doc/src/thermo_modify.rst

 <Howto_triclinic>` doc page for a detailed explanation of orthogonal,
 restricted triclinic, and general triclinic simulation boxes.

-If this keyword is used, the output of pressure tensor components for the system is affected.
-These components are specified by the *pxx,pyy,pzz,pxy,pxz,pyz* keywords of the :doc:`thermo_style
-<thermo_style>` command.
-See the :doc:`thermo_style <thermo_style>`
-doc page for details.
+If this keyword is used, the output of the simulation box edge vectors and the pressure tensor components for the system are affected.
+These are specified by the *avec,bvec,cvec* and *pxx,pyy,pzz,pxy,pxz,pyz* keywords of the :doc:`thermo_style <thermo_style>` command.
+See the :doc:`thermo_style <thermo_style>` doc page for details.

 Restrictions
 """"""""""""